Terrorism in the United Kingdom: History

 The British state has been accused of involvement in state terrorism in Northern Ireland.
 A "restricted" 12 June 2008 MI5 analysis of "several hundred individuals known to be involved in, or closely associated with, violent extremist activity" concludes that British Islamist terrorists "are a diverse collection of individuals, fitting no single demographic profile, nor do they all follow a typical pathway to violent extremism".
 Around half were born in the United Kingdom, the majority are British nationals and the remainder, with a few exceptions, are in the country legally.
-Most UK terrorists are male, but women are sometimes aware of their husbands', brothers' or sons' activities.
+Most UK terrorists are male, but women are sometimes aware of their husbands', brothers', or sons' activities.
 While the majority are in their early to mid-20s when they become radicalised, a small but not insignificant minority first become involved in violent extremism over the age of 30.
 Those over 30 are just as likely to have a wife and children as to be loners with no ties.
 MI5 says this challenges the idea that terrorists are young Muslim men driven by sexual frustration and lured to "martyrdom" by the promise of beautiful virgins waiting for them in paradise.
-Those involved in Islamist terrorism have educational achievement ranging from total lack of qualifications to degree-level education.
+Those involved in Islamist terrorism have educational achievements ranging from total lack of qualifications to degree-level education.
 However, they are almost all employed in low-grade jobs.
 Far from being religious zealots, a large number of those involved in terrorism do not practise their faith regularly.
 Many lack religious literacy and could actually be regarded as religious novices.
-Very few have been brought up in strongly religious households, and there is a higher than average proportion of converts.
-Some are involved in drug-taking, drinking alcohol and visiting prostitutes.
+Very few have been brought up in strongly religious households, and there is a higher-than-average proportion of converts.
+Some are involved in drug-taking, drinking alcohol, and visiting prostitutes.
 The report claims a well-established religious identity actually protects against violent radicalisation, while the influence of clerics in radicalising Islamist terrorists has reduced in recent years.

 On 29 August 2014, the British government launched a raft of counter-terrorism measures as the terrorist threat level was raised to "severe".
 Prime Minister David Cameron and Home Secretary Theresa May warned a terrorist attack was "highly likely", following the coming to prominence of the Islamic State of Iraq and the Levant (ISIL).